 - There are 191 unique users, but only 150 of them monitor tools from the Education Category.
 So ~25% of educational organizations do not use (or monitor) any of the tools from the Education category.
 Perhaps, they use custom solutions or combine tools from other categories to fill the gap.

 - 125 users monitor communication and chat applications.
 So 35% do not find communication tools important enough to monitor.

 - Cloud infrastructure is important for ~50% of users.
 The rest will likely use on-prem infrastructure, perhaps this applies to colleges and universities.

-Naturally, many educational organizations use video editing, LMS, and course design tools to create proprietary learning content.
+Naturally, many educational organizations use video editing, LMS, and course design tools to create proprietary learning content, as well as designing eye-catching business cards for networking and promotional purposes.
 But why do so few monitor it?
-Are the rest using on-prem solutions instead of cloud-based ones, or don’t they think it important enough to monitor?
+Are the rest using on-prem solutions instead of cloud-based ones, or don’t they think it is important enough to monitor?